 Yes, boldness and courage are two important must-haves for Christians who intend to run and fulfill the visions that God has given them for their lives in Christ.
 But, so many when they come up against opposition back down and give up.
-But I want to encourage you that we are not of the type that backs down.
+But I want to encourage you, during this bible study, that we are not of the type that backs down.

 The wicked flee when no man pursueth: but the righteous are bold as a lion.
 (Proverbs 28:1)

 Let’s access the boldness that you need to defy the world’s low expectations and step into God’s plan and purpose for your life in Christ.
 But, in order to do so, I must first help you to see what’s available to you.

 Are you ready?
 Let’s go.

 The Bible on Overcoming Fear, Worry and Anxiety: Laying the Foundation.

 You know, sometimes I believe that we as Christians, sadly, sometimes lose sight of Jesus, and lose sight of His presence in our lives.
 He, in fact, says that apart from Him, we can do nothing.
 But many of us still fall short with regards to this revelation, not fully understanding its implications in our lives.
 You see, Jesus didn't leave us orphans.
 He didn't leave us destitute.
 In fact, He has not left us.
 He has promised to never leave us nor forsake us.

 How has He done this?

 He has done this by sending His Holy Spirit to dwell within us and to take up residence within us.
 This is why He encourages us in John 15 to abide in Him even as He abides in us.
 You see, after salvation, as you know... comes working out our salvation.

 It doesn't mean that we obtain salvation by works.
 No.